Fustat: Early history

-Fustat was built in 641 by the Arab commander Amr ibn al-As with the help of a general who was also a great architect, 'Ubadah ibn al-Samit.
-'Ubadah also personally oversaw the construction of the Amr ibn al-As mosque, including its Qibla (orientation towards Mecca).

 For thousands of years, the capital of Egypt was moved with different cultures through multiple locations up and down the Nile, such as Thebes and Memphis, depending on which dynasty was in power.
 After Alexander the Great conquered Egypt around 331 BC, the capital became the city named for him, Alexandria, on the Mediterranean coast.
 This situation remained stable for nearly a thousand years.
 After the army of the Arabian Caliph Umar captured the region in the 7th century, shortly after the death of Muhammad, he wanted to establish a new capital.
 When Alexandria fell in September 641, Amr ibn al-As, the commander of the conquering army, founded a new capital on the eastern bank of the river.

 The early population of the city was composed almost entirely of soldiers and their families, and the layout of the city was similar to that of a garrison.
 Amr intended for Fustat to serve as a base from which to conquer North Africa, as well as to launch further campaigns against Byzantium.
 It remained the primary base for Arab expansion in Africa until Qayrawan was founded in Tunisia in 670.

 Fustat developed as a series of tribal areas, khittas, around the central mosque and administrative buildings.
 The majority of the settlers came from Yemen, with the next largest grouping from western Arabia, along with some Jews and Roman mercenaries.
 Arabic was generally the primary spoken dialect in Egypt, and was the language of written communication.
 Coptic was still spoken in Fustat in the 8th century.